mrwilljackson/web_two_point_o/src/content/blog/2017/playphysio-is-online.md

 hasShortcodes: false
 ---

-<p>Welcome!
-After months of work, meetings, fund raising and planning, we're excited to release our website!</p>
+Welcome!
+After months of work, meetings, fund raising and planning, we're excited to release our website!

-<p>We look forward to sharing news of our progress, myPhysioPal product updates and details about our upcoming games.</p>
+We look forward to sharing news of our progress, myPhysioPal product updates and details about our upcoming games.